DanielyanArtyom/stroytest/README.md

 # Stroy Test Task

+I made an app almost same way as you describe it in requirment, but data is less than you write, because I created db and method to generate Data, and because of it it generating less then in your JSON.

 ### Run the Database

 If you have the database already configured and just want to run it, then: